 There are two main types of jabuticaba, red and white.
-The red variety, pictured, has a dark velvet skin, and its flesh has a sweet taste, similar to that of blueberries or white grapes.
+The red variety, pictured, has a dark velvet skin, and its soft flesh has a sweet flavor, similar to that of blueberries or white grapes.

 You can also find white jabuticabas, with a flesh that tastes similar to lychees or white grapes, a little more sour.
 In both, the crunchy seeds can be eaten, and you’ll find jabuticaba used in jams, marmalades, jellies, juices, and plenty of other sweet dishes.